danjeffery/wtw-nginx/README.md

 This will spin up a multi-node kubernetes cluster on Ubuntu 18.04.
 It uses https://github.com/cloudnativelabs/kube-router for the pod network.

-## Requirements:
+## Requirements on Fedora:
-sudo dnf install vagrant vagrant-sshfs linvirt
+sudo dnf install vagrant vagrant-sshfs libvirt sudo gpasswd -a [username] libvirt

 ## Usage:
 ```
 vagrant up
 ```
-A vagrant up will spin up a new 3 node + 1 master cluster.
+A 'vagrant up' will spin up a new 3 node + 1 master cluster.

 Add/remove nodes by adding entries to config/servers.yaml.
 You MUST have node in the hostname and use 10.4.2.x for it to work without modifications.